judka-uriel/uriel-book/uriel_en.md

 BURY ME <!-- BEHIND THE BASEBOARD --> IN A JEWISH CEMETERY

-— so that peace may come among the Jewish people.
+— so that peace may come among the Jews.
 And through this — peace among all people throughout the world.

 This is my testament.